sinan1965/digital_twin/README.md

 ---
 Number and variety of data sources can be increased as needed.

 Project Digital Twin is intended to be used as a Strategic Decision Making tool for business users such as mid and high level managers as well as C-Suite members.

-Digital Twin is fundamentally a dashboard tool, customised to the specific needs of the industry.
-It enables users to generate automatic and parametric daily, weekly and monthly reports without needing to examine the dashboard.
-Refresh interval is daily.
+Digital twin is fundamentally a dashboard tool, customised to the specific needs of the industry.
+It enables users to generate periodic (daily, weekly, monthly, quarterly) and parametric reports to derive actionable insights without needing to examine the dashboard.
+Data warehouse refresh interval is daily.

 ---
 ## 🏗️ Data Architecture